ludykraks/Gold/src/blog/gse-investing-guide.md

 If you are new to investing, start small, learn how the market works, and gradually build your portfolio over time.

-You can also check the latest share prices directly on the GSE website.
+You can also check the latest share prices directly on the [Ghana Stock Exchange](https://gse.com.gh).